creativityexhausted/FlowLearner/README.md

 # FlowLearner
+A Chrome Extension to summarize webpage content and generate images accordingly.

 # Webpage Summarizer Chrome Extension

 A lightweight Chrome extension that uses the Hugging Face API to summarize the entire text content of a webpage.
 This tool provides concise and accurate summaries, helping users quickly grasp the main ideas of lengthy web content.